umarhassan-mitodl/21m.013j-fall-2013/content/pages/readings-and-music/_index.md

 {{% resource_link cf7e53b8-ac81-14e1-c5bd-8fe607dc359c "Britten's Turn of the Screw: A Basic Guide (PDF)" %}}

 Howard, Patricia.
 "Myfanwy Piper's 'The Turn of the Screw': Libretto and Synopsis."
 Chapter 2 in *Benjamin Britten: The Turn of the Screw*.
 Edited by Patricia Howard.
 Cambridge University Press, 1985.
-ISBN: 9780521283564. \[Preview with [Google Books](http://books.google.com/books?id=PzU_IX5ICvkC&pg=PAfrontcover)\]
+ISBN: 9780521283564. \[Preview with {{% resource_link "7d096422-359f-45b9-b6ef-8b127f537423" "Google Books" %}}\]

 For students with considerable musical experience: